-- 1. Have students investigate and research American graffiti art.
-What is graffiti?
-How and where did it originate?
-What purposes has graffiti served?
-What are the different styles?
-Encourage students to look at images of graffiti art online or, if possible, on structures in your neighborhood.
+Encourage students to look at images of graffiti art online or, if possible, on structures in your town.
 Ask each student to select a style of graffiti art to find images or take pictures of and write a personal reflection about the art.
 What does it mean to you?
-What message is the artist trying to express? - With a small group of students, make a Reader's Theater script of Chess Rumble.
+What message is the artist trying to express?

+- 2. With a small group of students, make a Reader's Theater script of Chess Rumble.
 Choose students to say the speaking parts of Marcus, Marcus's mother, Latrell, CM, and Ms. Tate.
 Choose two or three narrators to set each scene.
 Have students perform the story for the rest of the class. - 3.
 Have students work in pairs or small groups to practice and play the game of chess.
-First explain the basic rules and model how to play chess.
+First explain the basic rules and model how to play chess (www.youtube.com/watch?v=KITEQZ5Sy4E).
 Then, ask students to track their thought processes while playing.
 What is your middlegame?
 How do you anticipate your next move?
 How does knowing your middlegame help you throughout the game?
 How can playing chess make you a better critical problem solver? - 4.
 Have students read aloud or act out their free verse poems/narrative free verse poems from Writing/English Language Arts activity no. 9.